 How to prune a eucalyptus tree

-No pruning is required but if you must reduce or balance the branches out, act in spring or end of summer for pruning.
+No pruning is necessary, but if you must reduce or balance the branches out, act in spring or end of summer.
 Abundant sap makes for quick wound-closing and healing.

 - Avoid pruning or wounding your tree in winter or in very moist weather to keep fungus out.